TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Overview/Index.rst

    * Hand over DataCompiler result to an entry "render container" of FormEngine and receive a result array.

-   * Take result array containing HTML, CSS and JavaScript details and put them into FormResultCompiler which hands them over to the :php:`PageRenderer`.
+   * Take result array containing HTML, CSS and JavaScript details and put them into :php:`FormResultCompiler` which hands them over to the :php:`PageRenderer`.

-   * Let the PageRenderer output its compiled result.
+   * Let the :php:`PageRenderer` output its compiled result.

 The controller does two distinct things here: First, it initializes a data array and lets it get enriched by